rust-or/good_lp/README.md

   There is no solving algorithm in good_lp itself.
 If you have an issue with a solver, report it to the solver directly.
 See below for the list of supported solvers.

+## Determinism

+good_lp deterministically constructs a model when variables, coefficients, and constraints are supplied in a deterministic order.
+In particular, an unordered collection such as a `HashMap` can make the order of dynamically added variables or constraints non-deterministic.

+To the best of our knowledge, none of the supported solvers provides a determinism guarantee.
+Consequently, good_lp makes no guarantee that solving a model returns deterministic results.

 ### Contributing

 Pull requests are welcome !